 One focus has been to reduce scarring, complications and recovery time after gynaecomastia surgery and has developed his unique ‘quilting’ technique to deliver the most intricate stitch work that leaves minimal scarring and reduces the risk of post-surgical complications such as excessive swelling and haematomas.
 Last year, the Karidis Quilting Technique won The Hackett Memorial Prize at the annual scientific meeting of the British Association of Aesthetic Plastic Surgeons in 2018.

-Gynaecomastia patients at the Karidis Clinic are offered as many pre-surgery consultations and follow-up as they require, and we also perform a Body Ballancer treatment post-op to ensure the optimal outcome.
+Gynaecomastia patients at the Karidis Clinic are offered as many pre-surgery consultations and follow-up as they require.
 For more information on what sets us apart, call 0203 811 3185 to arrange your moob reduction surgery consultation.